-- Clean out your fridge: We should be cleaning the place that holds our food at least once a month and there is no time like the present to start.
-Take everything out of your fridge and freezer and wipe the interior with a solution of baking soda and hot water or your disinfectant cleaner of choice.
+- Clean out your fridge: Take everything out of your fridge and freezer and wipe the interior with a solution of baking soda and hot water or your disinfectant cleaner of choice.

 - Degrease the stove hood: Your stove hood is a magnet for grease and dust.
 Fortunately, most of them have removable filters that you can pop in the dishwasher or soak in hot, soapy water.

 - Deodorize trash cans: If you want your trash can to smell a little more pleasant, place a couple of dryer sheets (even used ones will work) on the bottom of the can.
 They’ll absorb spills and help mask odors.

 - Bring tiles back to their glory days: You don’t need harsh agents like bleach to tackle dirty kitchen (and bathroom) tiles.
 A homemade solution of warm water, ¼ cup of vinegar, and one tablespoon of dish soap should do the trick.